 Use the following examples of the previous essay prompts to give yourself a better idea of what to expect:

-These questions engage with the students, understand their interests and experience, and any significant achievements and hardships that would prove beneficial to know.
-This is the time to give as much information as possible about yourself, specifically anything you feel the review committee should know.
+These questions engage with the students.
+The goal is to understand their interests and experience and any significant achievements and hardships that would prove beneficial to know.
+This is the time to give as much information as possible about yourself.

-The Admissions Committee will review your primary and secondary applications once they have been received.
-If you meet the standards they seek, you are invited to interview for a spot at UCLA Medical School.
+The Admissions Committee will review your primary and secondary applications.
+If you meet the standards they seek, you will be invited to interview for a spot at UCLA Medical School.

-Application interviews are conducted holistically and will be assessed with your application.
+Application interviews follow a holistic review process.
 Prospective students must complete the Video Interview Tool for Admissions (VITA) administered by the AAMC.
 The video interview takes 24 minutes and has six questions.

 You will want to stress your abilities, why you selected the David Geffen School of Medicine, and how you will thrive at UCLA.
 The Admissions Committee will determine final admission offers after a comprehensive review of the potential candidate’s application.

 While David Geffen School of Medicine receives many applications, the limited spots make it one of the most competitive schools you can enter.

 Acceptance rates are low, with less than three percent of all applicants receiving an offer.
 This appears challenging, considering the school receives over 12,000 applications every year.

 The positive aspect of such low acceptance rates is a higher faculty-student ratio of 3.9:1--as opposed to the 2.2:1 faculty-student ratio at Stanford Medical School.